|

 diplomatic corps and confidant of presidents both Republican and Democratic over

-the past 22 years", I have two interesting connections with him:
+the past 22 years", I have two interesting connections with him: My daughter, Jennifer, as a young

 girl, attended Green Hedges School with Prince Bandar’s daughter, Lulua, a